 Aco Power was established in 2011 and is based in Los Angeles.
 They produce solar panels, generators, controllers, inverters, batteries, and accessories.
 They invented the world’s first portable battery-powered fridge/freezer.

 Portable solar panels have an advantage over panels permanently mounted on a roof

 I know what you are thinking.
-Why would I use a portable solar panel.
-Instead of mounting panels to my recreational vehicle, boat or outbuilding roof?
-The answer is free standing portables are more flexible and convenient in their use.
+Why would I use a portable solar panel instead of mounting panels to my recreational vehicle, boat, or outbuilding roof?
+The answer is that free-standing portables are more flexible and convenient in their use.
 “How so?”
 I hear you say;

 Portable solar panels can be used to charge many kinds of batteries.
 Such as a portable power station as well as leisure and starter batteries.

 - If your vehicle becomes shaded you will have to move it to carry on collecting sunlight.
 This can be really inconvenient if you have found the perfect spot.
 A portable can just be picked up and moved back into the sunlight.
 Leaving your peace and tranquility undisturbed

 - Mounted panels collect the best sunlight for 4 hours per day on average.
 This is because the sun needs to be directly above the panels for maximum exposure.
 But portables can be pointed directly at the sun all day.
 This means your batteries will charge faster especially if they are seriously depleted.